By Ivey Schofield

 She’s trying to gather at least 50 soil samples from eastern Columbus County, where the Cape Fear River – known to be contaminated – runs through.
 It’s also home to her Native American tribe, the Waccamaw Siouan.

-Lomboy’s organization, Waccamaw Siouan STEM Studio, recently received a $25,000 Community Collaborative Research Grant that will allow the tribe’s children to work with local scientists.
+Lomboy’s organization, Waccamaw Siouan STEM Studio, recently received a $25,000 Community Collaborative Research Grant that will allow children in the area to work with local scientists.
 The goal is to test the soil in the area, home to about 2,600 tribal members, for a variety of toxic elements and chemicals, including PFAS, a group of at least 5,000 “forever” chemical compounds linked to adverse health effects.

 Five years ago, when reports emerged about pollution in the Cape Fear River near the chemical plant Chemours at the border of Cumberland and Bladen counties, many in Columbus County thought they had nothing to worry about.